 - How are you going to bring this back to work?
 Next, discuss implementation.
 How will they convey what they learned to their team, or talk about their identified strengths and weaknesses?
 Team members who didn’t attend the leadership development experience are often curious to hear about it and can benefit from your report’s experience.
 Encourage them to share insights with colleagues.

 - How can we work together to expand your network?
 In many leadership development programs, participants have opportunities to build relationships with other people in their organization — often in other functions or “silos.”
 In open-enrollment programs, participants may meet other professionals from their industry or even different industries.
 This often develops into a formal or informal support network and sometimes includes peer coaching and accountability.
-Express your support these relationships, which can help both employees and their teams.
+Express your support for these relationships, which can help both employees and their teams.

 - How can I support you?
 Similar to the pre-meeting, it’s important to ask how you can support them in implementing changes.
 Not only does it illustrate your commitment, but you may learn something about how you can be more effective, too.